Cash loans online Goodbye, Summer. Hello, School.

 Kick off the new school year by engaging students in some fun, meaningful conversations.
 Here are a few suggested ways you can use these questions:

-• · Distribute the list to small group leaders.
-Remind leaders that they likely won’t have time to use all 12 questions, so it’s best that they select a handful in advance.
+- You likely won’t have time to use all 12 questions, so it’s best that to select a handful in advance.

 2. Of all the movies you watched or books you read this summer, which character did you connect with the most, and why?